SfGoogleChallenge2018/github-tutorial/README.md

 You pick a hex color code here: http://htmlcolorcodes.com/, but you can also use the name of the color, if you'd prefer.

-After you've added the span in `index.html`, navigate to the `style.css` file, and make some changes to your text!
+After you have added the span in `index.html`, navigate to the `style.css` file, and make some changes to your text!

 ```
 #color_B9AD83 {